Official Celtica Rules

 See the Celtica game rules and instructions.

-Please keep in mind that the official Celtica PDF rules listed below could be different depending on the game version you have.
-These instructions are some of the exact directions that came in the original packaging and will teach you how to play.
+Please keep in mind that the official Celtica PDF rules listed below could be different depending on the version you have.
+They should be an exact copy of what came in your original packaging.
 Download them to view now or print them for later use.
-No need to worry if you've lost your copy or if you need a quick refresher course.

 Vegan house says: